pchaganti/gx-sidekick/README.md

 ### Advanced Markdown Rendering

-Markdown in rendered beautifully in Sidekick.
+Markdown is rendered beautifully in Sidekick.

 #### LaTeX